 What is the role of a professor in the Lean movement?
-Is it to mindlessly cheerlead Lean and highlight only the positive?
+Is it to mindlessly cheerlead Lean and accentuate only the positive?
 Or, is it to think critically, carefully analyze the product (based on experience using the product), and identify practical improvements?
-My involvement with Lean over the last 22 years has focused on doing the latter – which, of course, is what professors should be doing.
-That bothers many Lean advocates, and so I periodically receive e-mails from people who are concerned about my work.
-Below is one such e-mail exchange.
+My involvement with Lean management has focused on doing the latter – which, of course, is what professors should do (though many don’t).

 Thinking critically about Lean bothers many Lean advocates, and so I periodically receive e-mails from well-known Lean consultants and other important members of the Lean-industrial complex who are “concerned” about me and my work.
 Their communication with me follows the same pattern: They start out by saying they have a lot of respect for my work, then tell me how they dislike my tone — though never challenging me on the facts I present.
 They suggest I am jealous of others’ success and that I think I am the only one who understands Lean.
 They always say that they have heard other people say the same things about me.
 They end by saying or implying that I would be more effective if I just fell in line with everyone else.

 A professor’s role is to analyze the work of others, think, study, and contribute to the body of knowledge.
 This work necessarily functions from a negative perspective in order to make positive advancements in both knowledge and practice.
 The job is to identify gaps in knowledge and fill them in never-ending PDCA cycles.
 In my case, having decades of practical experience with TPS/Lean gives me a great advantage over other academics who possess merely book knowledge.
 The ultimate aim of my work is help people so that they can be more successful.
 By people, I mean both individuals and organizations; the people who created Lean itself and those who consume (i.e. practice) Lean.